OnFireByte/covidDiscordBot/readme.md

  npm install
 ```

-2. Create .env file on root director
+2. Create ".env" file in root directory

 ```bash
  touch .env
 ```

-3. in .env file add this text and your bot's token after that (Do not use whitespace)
+3. In .env file, add this text and your bot's token after that (Do not use whitespace)

 ```bash
 DISCORD_TOKEN=#Your Token Here